 Start planning your holidays for 2022!
 From Paris to New York City to London, make this your travel bucket list.

 Travel is back on the agenda!
 After almost two years, we now have the possibility to make holiday plans to far-flung destinations.
 Though it comes with the hassle of careful planning and Covid tests, it’s the new norm that we all should be used to by now.
-As Singapore adds more countries to its Vaccinated Travel Lane, here’s our bucket list of destinations for 2022!
+Here’s our bucket list of destinations for 2022!

 Best travel destinations for 2022